 - 4.1 Nationally and locally, housing need continues to increase, as the number of new homes provided falls behind requirements.
 The Right to Buy has resulted in the loss of social housing stock across the city.
-Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation, however Derby also has demand for larger family homes. - 4.2 The Ministry of Housing, Communities & Local Government (MCLG) encourages the use of enforcement powers to tackle empty homes.
+Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation, however Derby also has demand for larger family homes. - 4.2 The Department for Levelling Up, Housing and Communities (DLUHC) encourages the use of enforcement powers to tackle empty homes.
 It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 The number of empty homes in Derby has declined overall due to the work of the empty homes team.
 In 2010, there were around 4,500 vacant homes, of which, around 2,500 were long-term empty.
-This has reduced to 3,000 vacant homes with some 1,085 long-term empty homes currently.
-Last year the Council exceeded its target to bring 70 dwellings into use through a combination of voluntary assistance and enforcement tools. - 4.4 The Council encourages a voluntary solution in respect of privately owned homes.
-However, the council will use its compulsory purchase powers where appropriate, for example where owners cannot be confirmed; where probate remains unresolved or where known owners fail to make progress.
+This has reduced to 2,250 vacant homes with some 1,150 long-term empty homes currently.
+Last year the Council exceeded its target to bring 70 dwellings into use through a combination of voluntary assistance and enforcement tools.

+- 4.4 The Council encourages a voluntary solution in respect of bringing privately owned homes back into use.
+However, the council will use its compulsory purchase powers where appropriate, for example where ownership cannot be confirmed; where probate issues remain unresolved or where following contact with known owners, there is a failure to make progress to bring the property back into use.
 Persuasion towards voluntary progress will continue throughout the compulsory purchase process.
-There is strong demand for all of the properties contained within the report to be brought into use to help address housing need across the city.
+There is strong demand for all of the properties contained within the report to be brought into use to help address housing need across the city. - 4.5 Property 1 The Property has been empty since 2019.
+Despite our efforts to open constructive communication channels with the owner, there has been very little contact from the owner responding to the Council's communications and no evidence that anything has been done to improve the property.
+There is an extant Town and Country Planning Act 1990, s215 notice, which means the Council can carry out the work in default and recover all associated costs from the owner, which may include enforcing sale of the property.